Ben Emmerson: Notable cases

-In 2018, Emmerson took the case of Catalan President, Carles Puigdemont, to the UN Human Rights Committee, arguing that the Government of Spain had violated his right to participate in political life through a "repressive" legal crackdown, following an independence referendum in Catalonia in October 2017.
-Launching the case, Emmerson said: "Spain is holding a sword of Damocles over the head of the Catalan people, implementing a strategy that is designed to cower them into submission".
+In 2018, Emmerson took the case of Catalan president Carles Puigdemont to the UN Human Rights Committee, arguing that the government of Spain had violated his right to participate in political life through a legal crackdown, following an independence referendum in Catalonia in October 2017.
 He also took up the case of several prominent Catalan politicians and civil society leaders at the UN Working Group on Arbitrary Detention, arising out of their imprisonment in Spain on charges of sedition and rebellion for their part in the 2017 referendum.

 The same year, Emmerson appeared at the European Court of Human Rights in two inter-State cases against the Russian Federation.
 The first case, brought by Georgia, alleged that Russian forces and their proxies in the separatist movements in South Ossetia and Abkhazia committed war crimes during the invasion of Georgia in 2008.
 At a hearing on 23 May 2018, Emmerson argued that Russian troops were guilty of multiple violations during a "rampage" across Georgian territory in which Russia's aim was to "occupy as much territory as it could get away with".

 During 2018, Emmerson also represented the Government of Ukraine in inter-State litigation arising out of Russia's annexation of Crimea, and its sponsorship of the war in Eastern Ukraine.

-Emmerson has advised Rohingya victims of human rights violations in Myanmar, and Yazidi victims of human rights violations committed ISIS in Syria and Iraq.
+Emmerson has advised Rohingya victims of human rights violations in Myanmar, and Yazidi victims of human rights violations committed by ISIS in Syria and Iraq.

+During the International Criminal Court investigation in Venezuela, Emmerson represented Nicolás Maduro's government its appeal of the process.